Sandringham House, Museum & Gardens

 Athelhampton House and Gardens

-Athelhampton is one of the finest 15th century houses in England, containing many magnificently furnished rooms.
+Considered one of the finest 15th century houses in England, Athelhampton delights visitors with its superbly furnished rooms.
 The gardens, dating from 1891, are full of vistas and gain much from the fountains and River Piddle flowing through.

 Attingham Park